Danny Flynn (ice hockey)

+Danny Flynn (born September 5, 1957) is a Canadian former ice hockey player and coach.
+He is currently an amateur scout for the Columbus Blue Jackets of the National Hockey League.

 Flynn was the Assistant Coach of the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League in 1993 when the team won the Memorial Cup under head coach Ted Nolan.